-In order to do this, we invest in education programmes, seminars, outreach events and resources to help athletes understand what’s allowed and what’s not.
+In order to do this, we invest in education programmes, workshops, outreach events and resources to help athletes understand what’s allowed and what’s not.

-We also provide resources and advice through our Medication Check to help athletes avoid “inadvertently” breaking the rules.
+We also provide advice through our Medication Check feature to help athletes avoid “inadvertently” breaking the rules.

 We offer a range of education options, including:

 - Workshops: to educate athletes about anti-doping rules, WADA’s list of prohibited substances and doping methods; and how to avoid ‘inadvertently’ breaking the rules.
 Book a workshop

 - E-Learning: DFSNZ has introduced state-of-the-art e-learning programmes to ensure that as many athletes as possible get access to anti-doping education.
 Find out more